 Like Deborah Samson, her sex was discovered by the surgeon who dressed her wound.
 The wound was in the collarbone and was made by a fragment of shell.
 Although not a dangerous one it required immediate attention.
 When the surgeon desired her to remove her army jacket she demurred, and not being able to assign any good reason for her refusal, the surgeon coupling this with the modest blush which suffused her features when he made his requisition for the removal of her outside garment, immediately guessed the truth.
 With chivalrous delicacy he immediately dispatched her with a note to the wife of one of the Captains who was in the camp at the time, recommending the maiden soldier to her care, and begging that she would dress the wound in accordance with a prescription which he sent.
 Although Miss Wellman begged that her secret might not be disclosed and that she might be permitted to continue to serve in the ranks, it was judged best to communicate the fact to the commanding officer, who, though he admired the bravery and resolution of the maiden, judged best that she should serve in another capacity if at all, and having notified her parents and obtained their consent she was allowed to do service in the ambulance department.

 She was furnished with a horse, side-saddle, saddle-bags, etc., and whenever a battle took place she would ride fearlessly to the front to assist the wounded.
 Many a poor wounded soldier was assisted off the field by her, and sometimes she would dismount from her horse, and, aiding the wounded man to climb into the saddle, would convey him to the hospital.
-She carried bandages and stimulants in her saddle-bags, and did all she was able to relieve the sufferings of such as were too badly wounded to be removed.
+She carried bandages and stimulants in her saddle-bags and did all she was able to relieve the sufferings of such as were too badly wounded to be removed.

 During this service, she was often exposed to the enemy’s fire.
 She was with General Ulysses S. Grant in the Vicksburg campaign, and on one occasion; being attracted by a tremendous firing, rode rapidly forward, and missing her way found herself within one hundred yards of a battalion of the enemy, whose gray jackets could be seen through the smoke of their rapid firing.
-Wheeling her horse she galloped out of range, fortunately escaping the storm of bullets which flew about her.
+Wheeling her horse she galloped out of range, fortunately escaping the storm of bullets that flew about her.

 She shared the hardships as well as the perils of the soldiers, and in the bivouac wrapped herself in her blanket and lay on the bare ground, with no other shelter but the sky, rising at the sound of reveille to partake with her comrades of the plain camp fare.
 All this she did cheerfully and with her whole heart.
-Her sympathy was not bounded by the wants and sufferings of the soldiers of the federal army, but embraced in its boundless outpouring those of her countrymen who were then ranged against her as foes.
+Her sympathy was not bounded by the wants and sufferings of the soldiers of the federal army but embraced in its boundless outpouring those of her countrymen who were then ranged against her as foes.
 Many a sick and suffering Southerner had cause to bless the kindness and devotion of this noble girl.
 Herein she showed herself a Christian woman and a practical example of the teachings of Him who said, –“Love your enemies.”
 Such deeds as hers shine amid the terrible passions and carnage of war with a heavenly radiance which time can never dim.

-Either in the army or in close connection with it, woman’s affectionate devotion was illustrated in all those relations of life in which she stands beside man.
+Either in the army or in close connection with it, a woman’s affectionate devotion was illustrated in all those relations of life in which she stands beside man.
 As a mother, as a wife, and as a sister, she brightly displayed this quality.
 The following instance of wifely devotion is related of a woman who came from the Red River of Louisiana with her husband, who was a Southern officer.

 In the fall of 1863, during the bombardment of Charleston by the federal batteries, this young woman, being tenderly attached to her husband, who as in one of the forts, begged the military authorities to allow her to join her husband and share the fearful dangers and hardships to which he was daily and nightly exposed.
 All representations of the difficulties, privations, and perils she would encounter failed to daunt her in her purpose.
 The importunities of the loving wife prevailed over military rules and even over the expostulations of her husband, and she was allowed to take her post beside the one whom she regarded with an affection amounting to idolatry.
 Sending her two children to the care of a maiden aunt some miles from the city, she was conveyed to her husband’s battery, a large earth-work outside of the city.